forax/write_your_own_java_framework_exercices/injector/README.md

 3. We now want to add the method `registerProvider(type, supplier)` that register a supplier (a function with no parameter that return a value) that will be called each time an instance is requested.
-   An astute reader can remark that a supplier can always return the same instance so we do not need two `Map`s, but only one that stores suppliers.
+   An astute reader can remark that a supplier can always return the same instance thus we do not need two `Map`s, but only one that stores suppliers.
-   Add the method `registerProvider(type, supplier)` and modify your impelmentation to support it.
+   Add the method `registerProvider(type, supplier)` and modify your implementation to support it.
    Then check that the tests in the nested class "Q3" all pass.

-4. In order to implement the injection using setters, we find need to find all the [Bean properties](../COMPANION.md#java-bean-and-beaninfo) that have a setter [annotated](../COMPANION.md#methodisannotationpresent-methodgetannotation-methodgetannotations) with `@Inject`.
+4. In order to implement the injection using setters, we need to find all the [Bean properties](../COMPANION.md#java-bean-and-beaninfo) that have a setter [annotated](../COMPANION.md#methodisannotationpresent-methodgetannotation-methodgetannotations) with `@Inject`.